stella-cv/stella_vslam/docs/parameters.rst

     * - color_order
       - Gray, RGB, RGBA, BGR, BGRA
     * - focal_x_baseline
       - For stereo cameras, it is the value of the baseline between the left and right cameras multiplied by the focal length fx.
+        For RGBD cameras, if the measurement method is stereo, set it based on its baseline.
+If the measurement method is other than that, set the appropriate value based on the relationship between depth accuracy and baseline.

 .. _section-parameters-feature: